How to Grow Melons in Your Home Garden This Summer

 A large garden plot filled with sprawling melon vines, showing healthy green leaves and several hidden melons among the plants.

 Melons need lots of space.
 First things first: melons need room to roam.
 They’ve got long, sprawling vines that can take over your garden if you’re not careful.
 I recommend giving each plant at least a 4×4 foot area to spread out.
-Make sure you calculate how big of a vegetable garden you will need.
-If you’re tight on space, you might want to stick to smaller varieties or try vertical gardening.
+This is a lot of space!
+Like a small bathroom size!

 Melons require fertile soil.
 Melons are heavy feeders, which means they need nutrient-rich soil to grow big and strong.
 Before planting, I always amend my soil with plenty of compost or well-rotted manure.
-If you’re not sure about your soil quality, consider getting a soil test or learn how to do your own soil test here to see what nutrients you might be missing.
-I also water them with a diluted liquid fertilizer every week or so until they set fruit.
+If you’re not sure about your soil quality, consider getting a soil test.

 My Favorite Melon Varieties in Zone 7 Garden